tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 Although "Arithmetic circuits are a highly structured model of computation compared to Boolean circuits," according to Amir Shpilka and Amir Yehudayoff [[1.]](Arithmetic Circuits-survey of recent results -open questions__SY10.pdf), "we do not know how to efficiently reconstruct a circuit using only queries to the polynomial it computes."

-Computational problems that zero-knowledge proofs such as zkSNARKs and Bulletproofs handle need to be expressed in the simplest terms for efficiency.
+Zero-knowledge proofs, such as zkSNARKs and Bulletproofs, require _statements to proved_ be expressed in their simplest terms for efficiency.
 Alex Pinto [[2.]](http://coders-errand.com/constraint-systems-for-zk-snarks/) mentions that "the ZK SNARK end-to-end journey is to create a _function_ to write proofs about," but they "must work with specific constructs."
 That is why arithmetic circuits are so important in making zero-knowledge more efficient, "these _functions_ have to be specified as sequences of very simple terms, namely, additions and multiplications of only two terms in a particular field" [2.]

 In verifying a zkSNARK proof, the verifier needs to carry out a step-by-step check of the computations, that is, for each gate the verifier has to check if the _output_  $ \large{ a_O }$  is correct with respect to the given _inputs_  $\large{ a_L }$  and  $ \large{ a_R } $.
 Testing if   $ \large{a_L \cdot a_R  -  a_O  =  0}$ , for each multiplication gate.
 This requires that an _addition gate_ be treated as some form of a _multiplication gate_, we explain this later in this report.

-For further details on Arithmetic circuits see previously curated content at  [[4.]](https://tlu.tarilabs.com/cryptography/zksnarks/mainreport.html), in particular, Vitalik Buterin's article [[5.]](https://medium.com/@VitalikButerin/quadratic-arithmetic-programs-from-zero-to-hero-f6d558cea649).
+For a simple example on Arithmetic circuits in zkSNARKs see previously curated content at  [[4.]](https://tlu.tarilabs.com/cryptography/zksnarks/mainreport.html), in particular, Vitalik Buterin's article [[5.]](https://medium.com/@VitalikButerin/quadratic-arithmetic-programs-from-zero-to-hero-f6d558cea649).